srg-ics-uplb/systems-track-primer/README.md

 The essay by James Mickens, [*The Night Watch*](https://www.usenix.org/system/files/1311_05-08_mickens.pdf), talks about what Systems people do compared to other 'computer' people.

-You can also try or [*CS Specialization Quiz*](https://srg-ics-uplb.github.io/cs-specialization.html)!
+You can also try our [*CS Specialization Quiz*](https://srg-ics-uplb.github.io/cs-specialization.html)!

 ## Textbooks